phpDocumentor/phpDocumentor/docs/PSR.md

 an empty closed pair of brackets as suffix.
 For example: `@return int[]`

-The supported atomic types are either a *valid class name* or *keyword*:
+The supported atomic types are either a *valid class name* or *keyword*.

 ### Valid class name

-a valid class name seen from the context where this type is mentioned.
+A valid class name seen from the context where this type is mentioned.
 Thus this may be either a Fully Qualified Class Name (FQCN) or if present in a namespace a local name.

     It is RECOMMENDED for applications to expand any local name into a FQCN for easier processing and comparisons.

 The element to which this type applies is either an instance of this class or an instance of a class that is a (sub-)child to the given class.

     Due to the above nature it is RECOMMENDED for applications that collect and shape this information to show a list of child classes